mobilecoinfoundation/mobilecoin/README.md

 To send and receive transactions, run a [wallet client](./mobilecoind/clients) alongside [`mobilecoind`](./mobilecoind/README.md).

 >Note: `mobilecoind` provides the wallet bindings in gRPC, so that you can write a wallet client in any language.
-We provide a [python example](./mobilecoind/clients/python).
+We provide both a [python and java example](./mobilecoind/clients/).

 ##### The MobileCoin Daemon